 CROP-Seq: An assay scheme for pooled CRISPRi and CRISPRa experiments with single-cell Gene Expression readout.
 See Datlinger et al., Nature Methods 2017

 Feature: A unique type of countable molecule.
-Can refer to a gene, an barcoded antibody, a CRISPR Guide RNA or another barcoded reagent.
+Can refer to a gene, a barcoded antibody, a CRISPR Guide RNA or another barcoded reagent.
 Each feature is either a gene declared in the transcriptome reference or a feature barcode declared in the feature reference file.
 Corresponds to a row in the Count Matrix.

-Feature Reference: A CSV file declaring the name, read layout, and barcode sequence of the all the Feature Barcoding reagents in use in an experiment.
+Feature Reference: A CSV file declaring the name, read layout, and barcode sequence of the all the Feature Barcode reagents in use in an experiment.
 A Feature Reference CSV must be provided to cellranger count when using Feature Barcode Technology.
 See the Feature Reference Documentation for details.

 Perturb-Seq: The original demonstration of a pooled CRISPRi assay with a single-cell Gene Expression readout, using barcodes to identify which CRISPRi perturbations were present in each cell.
 See Dixit et al., Cell 2016.